NPMpayela/FindoraFinalOPSC7312-Part2/README.md

 	> Kotlin: Primary programming language for the Android app.
 	> Firebase: Provides real-time notifications, authentication, and analytics.

+ API tools:
+Deployed base url link for Railway : https://workingnodefandoraapi-production.up.railway.app  --curently used for the app Deployed base url link for Render : https://findoraandriodapp-xyft.onrender.com   --works but not used due to speed

+If none of the deployed URLs work: use http://10.0.2.2:4659 with api GitHub link : https://github.com/NPMpayela/WorkingNodeFandoraApi

 How to Use Findora

 1. Signing Up/Logging In